fluid-project/floeproject.org/src/collections/news/2023-05-17-Baby-Bliss-Bot-AI-Techniques.md

 CLIP (Contrastive Language–Image Pre-training) comprises a machine learning technique in which images, in addition to textual information describing those images are used in the training process.
-This approach has been recieving increased attention in the field of computer vision, where previous advances have provided high levels of accuracy in tasks such as the recognition and classification of objects in photographs and videos.
-However, it has been argued that state-of-the-art approaches in computer vision have various limitations, including for example that the systems are often able to make predictions and identification over a small number of categories, preventing the ability to identify more general and abstract features, not to mentioned the laborious work required in the preparation of the data when the systems are required to recognize new objects not previously included in the datasets.
+This approach has been receiving increased attention in the field of computer vision, where previous advances have provided high levels of accuracy in tasks such as the recognition and classification of objects in photographs and videos.
+However, it has been argued that state-of-the-art approaches in computer vision have various limitations, including for example that the systems are often able to make predictions and identification over a small number of categories, preventing the ability to identify more general and abstract features, not to mention the laborious work required in the preparation of the data when the systems are required to recognize new objects not previously included in the datasets.